 : a theory that reality is composed of a plurality of entities

 : a state of society in which members of diverse ethnic, racial, religious, or social groups maintain and develop their traditional culture or special interest within the confines of a common civilization

 : a concept, doctrine, or policy advocating this state

 He spoke of the benefits of cultural pluralism.

 She's a champion of pluralism.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'pluralism'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'pluralism.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.